STEMLab/InFactory/README.md

 1) OS : regardless of OS
 2) Maven : over 3.5 version.
 You need to install Maven and set MAVEN_HOME & PATH.
    * How to set MAVEN_HOME : [link for Window](https://www.mkyong.com/maven/how-to-install-maven-in-windows/) , [link for Linux](https://maven.apache.org/install.html)
-   * This project support Maven wrapper.
-If you do not want to install Maven, follow 1-2), 2-2)
+   * This project supports Maven wrapper.
+If you do not want to install Maven, follow 1-2) and 2-2)
 3) Java : JDK over 1.8 version.
 You need to install JDK and set JAVA_HOME & PATH.
   * **JAVA 8; not working at the upper version**